openhab/org.openhab.binding.zwave/doc/enerwave/zwnbds_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-To complete Z-Wave association, please refer to your controller's manual.
-Each controller has its own association method. **If your controller needs the sensor to wake up, press and hold the program button for 2 seconds, release the button when the status LED turns off, and the ZWN-BDS will wake up manually.**
+<p&gtTo complete Z-Wave association, please refer to your controller's manual.
+Each controller has its own association method. <strong&gtIf your controller needs the sensor to wake up, press and hold the program button for 2 seconds, release the button when the status LED turns off, and the ZWN-BDS will wake up manually.</strong&gt</p&gt

 ## Channels